SuppliedOrange/scrapegencli/README.md

 <br>

 # What is this?
 I made a webscraper called [scrapegen](https://github.com/SuppliedOrange/scrapegen) for a certain website that uses the Deep Dream AI image generator.
 This webscraper bypasses the paywall by generating new accounts each time it is initialized.
+However, this is only  POC and should not be used for unethical purposes.
+Please read DeepDreamGenerator's info and guidelines.

 <br>